-The ACLU is suing Arizona over the state’s revenge porn law.
-The charge: the statute doesn’t pass the First Amendment sniff test.
-Could Arizona’s revenge porn statute be better worded?
+The ACLU sued Arizona over the state’s revenge porn law.
+Why?
+Possible First Amendment problems.
+Could the statute be better worded?
 Absolutely.
-Is the ACLU ignoring current provisions in the statute that will most likely prevent the worst-case-scenario examples used in their claim?
+Is the ACLU overlooking built-in provisions that will likely prevent the worst-case-scenario examples used in their claim?
 Arguably, yes.

-The ACLU, in conjunction with a group of booksellers and stores, sued the state, arguing that Arizona’s revenge porn law is in conflict with the First Amendment of the U.S. Constitution.
+The ACLU, in conjunction with a group of booksellers and stores, sued the state, arguing that Arizona’s revenge porn law is in conflict with the First Amendment.
 The case, Antigone Books v.
-Horne, could have a significant effect on the wording of revenge porn laws moving forward.
+Horne, could significantly impact the wording of revenge porn bills moving forward.

-If Arizona’s revenge porn law remains un-edited, the ACLU warns that the following could happen (via this Forbes.com article):
+If Arizona’s revenge porn law remains untouched, the ACLU warns of the following (via this Forbes.com article):

 - A college professor in Arizona, giving a lecture on the history of the Vietnam War, projects on a screen the iconic Pulitzer Prize-winning photograph, “Napalm Girl,” which shows a girl, unclothed, running in horror from her village.